 Our kids loved the barge and were beaming with questions!
 Once on the barge they loved hanging out at the side, looking at the splashing waters and watching as the approaching island grew larger larger.

 Just around the corner from the Rainbow Beach entrance to Fraser Island, you will find yourself on what must be the largest beach highway that you will ever see in your life!!
 Can you count how many 4WD have left their mark in this photo?

 Don’t worry, even in the busiest traffic of the day it will never get congested here.
 As long as you stick to the road rules and you indicate which way you are intending to drive, you can literally drive on any part of this awesome beach.
 We suggest to stay closer to the beach, so you can drive on the harder sand.
-If you would like more driving tips from a local expert, please check out Jessica's blog post “Top Tips For Beach Driving”.

 Our 4WD was the most spacious car I have driven to date.
 For our family of four, filled with travel bags, a very large esky, camping chairs and a mass off food, it still had room for more.
 Normally sitting up to eight people comfortably, this car was just perfect for us.
 Plenty of room to stretch your legs and prevent the little ones from poking each others eyes out.
 Just joking!!
 And plenty of space to accommodate the massive smiles we had when driving on the golden sands of the famous Fraser Island.

 Nothing like pulling up on the side of the beach, chilling out on the back of the 4WD and watching the kids get lost playing in a creek.
 We forgot to take a beach umbrella, so we enjoyed lounging out on our beach chairs INSIDE the Toyota for shade instead.